 What did happen overnight for me was an unquenchable interest in the Virgin Mary and the spiritual and it never stops.
 She is part of my life every single day and this is what I have been given whether anyone agrees with it or not.
 I cannot change it and have no desire to.

 A tremendous amount of my time has been spent on spiritual things by choice.
 I can completely understand someone who spends a few hours every day in bible study after an event like this vision happens to them.
 It can easily continue until their life’s end and probably will.

 But, in my opinion, there has to be an intersection between the person (George Washington) and the subject (the Virgin Mary), or there would be no evidence that the experience ever occurred.
 In this case, a singularly beautiful female exposed herself to him and showed him the future.

 As listed in the estate property below, the evidence is there.

-One day before I met the priest from South Carolina Fr.
-Stanley Smolinski, I found the messages (this happened in 2012 I believe) of the Locutions to the World and began to read them, and I discovered them to ve very helpful in my understanding of Catholicism as well as a large assortment of other spiritual topics.
-At the time, new messages were coming out bi-weekly and I would add them to my collection (I have them all) and I would read and ponder them when new ones were available.
-I was going through time and reading these messages, as well as others I collected.
-One day I came across a message where the Virgin Mary was the speaker and she mentioned the vision of George Washington at Valley Forge where a woman showed him future events of the United States and an interpretation of the message.
-This led me to research the vision.
+Prior to meeting the priest from South Carolina Fr.
+Stanley Smolinski, I discovered the messages (this happened in 2012 I believe) of the Locutions to the World and began to read them, and I found them to be very helpful in my understanding of Catholicism as well as a large assortment of other spiritual topics.
+At the time, new messages were coming out two or three times weekly and I would add them to my collection (I have them all) and I would read and ponder them when new ones were available.
+As the messages came out, I could see some of them come to pass.